Request a call back

 Unvented water heaters – what are they and how do they work?

 Unvented water heaters rely on the pressure and flow of the main water supply for their water pressure and water flow.
-If you have a poor incoming water supply then the installation of an unvented water heater will not help the situation.
+If you have a poor incoming water supply then the installation of an unvented water cylinder will not help the situation.

 In an unvented system the incoming mains water passes through a stop cock, line strainer, a pressure reduction valve and a single check valve before it enters a large water cylinder.
 The pressure reduction valve would typically reduce the incoming water pressure to three bars.
 The water could be heated directly by immersion heaters in the case of direct electric systems or indirectly by a boiler, a primary circuit and a heating coil.